-Flatbed scanners have been around for the longest amount of time, which means that most people already know how to use it.
+Flatbed scanners have been around for the longest time, which means that most people already know how to use them.
 When it comes to using technology, being familiar with a piece of equipment is extremely helpful, so it's important to keep that in mind if you plan on using the book scanner in a public setting.
 While flatbed scanners are relatively easy to use and set up, overhead scanners require a bit of assembly to use safely.

 If you're looking for something that has plenty of extra features, then you might want to check out the overhead scanners.
 These scanners offer features that flatbed scanners could never have, such as video streaming.
-If you're looking for a book scanner that will allow you to screen material to other people, then the overhead scanner would definitely be the right option for you.
+If you're looking for a book scanner that will allow you to screen material for other people, then the overhead scanner would definitely be the right option for you.

 It goes without saying that overhead scanners are more expensive than flatbed scanners.
 In fact, even high-quality flatbed scanners are cheaper than overhead scanners.
-If the price is a factor in your decision-making process, then you should definitely look into purchasing a flatbed scanner.
+If the price is a factor in your decision-making process, you should definitely look into purchasing a flatbed scanner.